 PHONATORY FUNCTION STUDIES

 PhFS are considered a standard in modern voice care because they provide information beyond subjective clinical impressions; they also provide objective descriptions of normal and pathologic phonatory processes.
 These processes include (1) mapping acoustic voice characteristics, (2) correlating voice with physiologic findings, (3) providing guidelines for the development of efficacious treatment plans, (4) predicting the progress and outcomes of treatment plans, (5) providing preoperative–postoperative lesion mappings, and (6) providing documentation for medico-legal purposes.
 PhFS are reproducible and objective; these studies enable providers to contrast individual results to a specific database to reflect a patient’s age and gender.
-The information these studies provide also allows for a frank discussion with ...
+The information these studies provide also allows for a frank ...